-NM Areas Reviewed Findings Recommendations

-The facility had a policy, procedure, or

-guideline on preventing and managing

-disruptive or violent behavior.

-The facility conducted an annual Workplace

-Behavioral Risk Assessment.

-The facility had implemented:

-An Employee Threat Assessment Team or

-acceptable alternate group

-A Disruptive Behavior Committee/Board

-with appropriate membership

-A disruptive behavior reporting and

-tracking system

-The facility collected and analyzed disruptive

-or violent behavior incidents data.

-The facility assessed physical security and

-included and tested equipment in

-accordance with the local physical security

-assessment.
+NM Areas Reviewed Findings Recommendations The facility had a policy, procedure, or guideline on preventing and managing disruptive or violent behavior.
+The facility conducted an annual Workplace Behavioral Risk Assessment.
+X The facility had implemented: An Employee Threat Assessment Team or acceptable alternate group A Disruptive Behavior Committee/Board with appropriate membership A disruptive behavior reporting and tracking system The facility had not implemented an Employee Threat Assessment Team or acceptable alternate group.
+11. We recommended that the facility implement an Employee Threat Assessment Team or an alternate group that addresses employee-related disruptive behavior.
+The facility collected and analyzed disruptive or violent behavior incidents data.
+The facility assessed physical security and included and tested equipment in accordance with the local physical security assessment.

-NM Areas Reviewed (continued) Findings Reco mmendations X Clinical managers reviewed patients' disruptive or violent behavior and took appropriate actions, including: • Ensuring discussion by the Disruptive Behavior Committee/Board and entry of a progress note by a clinician committee/board member • Informing patients about Patient Record Flag placement and the right to request to amend/appeal the flag placement • Ensuring Chief of Staff or designee approval of an Order of Behavioral Restriction None of the 21 applicable E contained documented evid clinicians informed the patie Patient Record Flags and/orequest to amend/appeal P Flag placement.
-In 3 of the 10 applicable EH no evidence of Chief of Sta approval of the Order of Be Restriction. managers ensure about the Patient F to request to amer Flag placement and designee approval Restriction. ded that facility clinical clinicians inform patients Record Flags and the right ad/appeal Patient Record d ensure Chief of Staff or of Orders of Behavioral When a Patient Record Flag was placed for an incident of disruptive behavior in the past, a clinician reviewed the continuing need for the flag within the past 2 years.
+NM Areas Reviewed (continued) Findings Recommendations Clinical managers reviewed patients' disruptive or violent behavior and took appropriate actions, including: Ensuring discussion by the Disruptive Behavior Committee/Board and entry of a progress note by a clinician committee/board member Informing patients about Patient Record Flag placement and the right to request to amend/appeal the flag placement Ensuring Chief of Staff or designee approval of an Order of Behavioral Restriction When a Patient Record Flag was placed for an incident of disruptive behavior in the past, a clinician reviewed the continuing need for the flag within the past 2 years.
 The facility managed selected non-patient related disruptive or violent incidents appropriately according to VHA and local policy.
 X The facility had a security training plan for employees at all risk levels.
 All employees received Level 1 training within 90 days of hire.
 All employees received additional training as required for the assigned risk area within 90 days of hire.
-Four of the 30 employee tra (13 percent) did not contain documentation of Level 1 tra 90 days of hire.
-Twelve of the 30 employee records (40 percent) did not documentation of the training their assigned risk area with hire. ensure all employers are all employers are all employers.
-Prevention and Ma Behavior training are are are are all employers.
-Prevention and Ma Behavior training are are are are all employers.
-Prevention and Ma Behavior training are are all employers.
-Prevention and Ma Behavior training are are all employers.
-Prevention and Ma Behavior training are are all employers.
-Prevention and Ma Behavior training are are all employers.
-Prevention and Ma Behavior training are are all employers.
-Prevention and Ma Behavior training are all employers.
-Prevention are all employers.
-Preventio ded that facility managers ees receive Level 1 anagement of Disruptive and additional training as ssigned risk area within d that the training is ployee training records.
+Eleven of 30 employee training records (37 percent) did not contain documentation of Level 1 training within 90 days of hire.
+None of the applicable 20 employee training records contained documentation of the training required for their assigned risk area within 90 days of hire.
+12. We recommended that facility managers ensure all employees receive Level 1 Prevention and Management of Disruptive Behavior training and additional training as required for their assigned risk area within 90 days of hire and that the training is documented in employee training records.